anak10thn/anak10thn.github.io/_posts/2024-09-23-audio-processing.md

 # Audio Processing: Converting Stereo to Mono, PCM 16-bit, and Resampling to 16kHz

 In the world of audio processing, converting audio files to a specific format is a common task.
 Whether you're preparing audio for machine learning models, optimizing for streaming, or ensuring compatibility with various devices, understanding how to manipulate audio files is crucial.
 In this blog post, we'll walk through the steps to convert stereo audio to mono, convert it to PCM 16-bit little-endian format, and resample it to 16kHz.
-We'll also provide a practical implementation using Node.js and the `ffmpeg` library.
+We'll also provide a practical implementation using Node.js and the wav and sox-audio libraries.

 ## Step-by-Step Guide